The science

 A 2022 systematic review and meta-analysis of 14 RCTs (n=1,159)

 Mean age 28.86; 69% female.
 Analyzed Nigella sativa preparations across skin conditions.
 Overall odds ratio was 4.59 (95% CI 2.02–10.39) — meaning subjects in the Nigella sativa groups were 4.59× more likely to show skin improvement versus control.
-Twelve of the fourteen studies showed statistically significant benefit.
+Twelve of the fourteen studies showed statistically significant benefit.1

-Evidence-Based Complementary and Alternative Medicine, 2022 · PMC9744621 →A 2020 randomized, double-blind, placebo-controlled trial (n=60)
+A 2020 randomized, double-blind, placebo-controlled trial (n=60)

-Phytotherapy Research, 2020 · PMID 32548864 →Internally, habb delivers the linoleic acid (57–61%) and oleic acid (20–21%) that support skin barrier function, plus thymoquinone's documented antioxidant activity.
+Internally, habb delivers the linoleic acid (57–61%) and oleic acid (20–21%) that support skin barrier function, plus thymoquinone’s documented antioxidant activity.

 Why one ingredient, not twelve

-What's in the bottle should match what's on the label.
-Most supplements don't show their work.
+What’s in the bottle should match what’s on the label.
+Most bottles don’t show their work.
 We do — every batch, third-party tested, the actual numbers for your bottle printed on a card in the box.
 The 2023 Nutritional Outlook research summary noted that measured oil supports the skin barrier where unmeasured oil sometimes does the opposite.
 It is not a small detail.

 That’s why every habb batch publishes three data points: